anth12/inner-fire/_pages/yoga-aspirant-initiative.md

 You can choose to undertake the Orange Initiative for optimum health through the philosophical paths of yoga; or as recognised aspects of well-being.

-Find out about the Orange Initiative through yoga paths [here](https://www.dropbox.com/s/4wxuu7irdxls946/The%20Orange%20Initiative%20Information.pdf?dl=0)
+Find out about Coddiwomple Training through yoga paths [here](https://www.dropbox.com/s/4wxuu7irdxls946/The%20Orange%20Initiative%20Information.pdf?dl=0)

-Find out more about the Orange Initiative through aspects of well-being [here](https://www.dropbox.com/s/ct41ai1dbkebocn/The%20Orange%20Inititative.pdf?dl=0)
+Find out more about Coddiwomple Training through aspects of well-being [here](https://www.dropbox.com/s/ct41ai1dbkebocn/The%20Orange%20Inititative.pdf?dl=0)